marnusw/react-css-transition-replace/README.md

 It is also possible to remove the child component (i.e. leave `ReactCSSTransitionReplace` with no children) which will animate the `height` going to zero along with the `leave` transition.
 Similarly, a single child can be added to an empty `ReactCSSTransitionReplace`, triggering the inverse animation.

+By default a `span` is rendered as a wrapper of the child components.
+Each child is also wrapped in a `span` used in the positioning of the actual rendered child.
+These can be overridden with the `component` and `childComponent` props respectively.

 ### Cross-fading two components